 Feet Do Travel share some useful tips on how to travel with a disabled friend.

-Whether it’s ensuring you have a suitable hotel room or knowing the public transportation system, it’s vital that you plan your trip well in advance.
+Whether it’s ensuring you have a suitable hotel room, knowing the public transportation system, or booking airport transfers to make your journey easier, it’s vital you plan your trip well in advance.
 If you make sure the places you visit are accessible for your friend, this will make the travel process as seamless as possible.

 Planning in advance will also give you contingencies should your plans fall through.
 If your friend has issues with their mobility, look into folding mobility scooters which are quick and easy to operate.